Cromartyshire (ship): Later career

 In 1901 Cromartyshire was sailing from Leith in Scotland to Port Elizabeth in Cape Colony.
 On 1 September she caught fire off Mossel Bay.
 Her crew abandoned her, but she stayed afloat, and was later retrieved.

 In January 1906 she was sailing from Antwerp in Belgium to Talcahuano in Chile.
 On 18 January she ran aground off Vlissingen in the Netherlands.
 She was refloated, discharged her cargo at Vlissingen, and on 12 February reached Middelburg, Zeeland for repairs.
 She then reloaded her cargo at Vlissingen, and on 27 March left for Chile.

 Wreck

 On 22 October 1906 Cromartyshire left Antofagasta in northern Chile partly laden.
 She was to sail north to load further cargo at Iquique, but on 24 October she went ashore and was wrecked.
 The site of her wreck is recorded as "Tetus Point on Printabu Island", but no headland or island with those names exists.
+Lloyd's lists the location as "Antofagasta", probably indicating the Province or region instead of the city.